 - Scholarship award decisions are communicated at the same time as admissions decisions.

 The Charlotte Saturday MBA program offers several types of scholarships, including endowed awards and other scholarship awards offered on a competitive basis.
 All scholarships will be based on information collected through the admissions application.
 No separate scholarship application is required.
 Other external scholarship opportunities are listed below with links for additional information.

 Yellow Ribbon Program

 Wake Forest University School of Business has partnered with the Yellow Ribbon GI Education Enhancement campaign, which helps veterans and eligible dependents pay the cost of tuition.
-The School of Business Enrollment Management Center administers the program and funds are available for Wake Forest graduate business programs including MBA, MSA and MA degrees.
+The School of Business Enrollment Management Center administers the program and funds are available for Wake Forest graduate business programs including MBA, MSA and MSM degrees.
 The Yellow Ribbon campaign is sponsored by the U.S. Department of Veterans Affairs and provides matching scholarship funds to honor military service for those serving post 9/11.
 Veterans who are 100% eligible and qualify for the Yellow Ribbon program will receive up to $15,500 in matching funds from the University per academic year.